-Gov. Doug Burgum instituted a statewide mask requirement on Nov.
-14 amid a rapid rise in the state’s COVID-19 case count.
+Gov. Doug Burgum instituted a statewide mask requirement in November 2020 amid a rapid rise in North Dakota's COVID-19 case count.
 After extending the mandate in December, Burgum allowed it to lapse when it expired Jan.
-18, citing a decline in case numbers.
+18.

 Learn more: Read the North Dakota Department of Health’s mask guidance.